-The effectiveness of the ARP, EPA Site website, BMP Manual, LCPA Property Management Plan (Trihydro 2016), and the EPA Information Center will be evaluated on an annual basis to improve accessibility, navigability, content, and technical functionality.
+The effectiveness of the BOH-ARP, U-Dig, the MDT encroachment permit application and addendum process, the EPA Site website, the EPA Information Center, and the BMP Manual, will be evaluated on an annual basis to improve accessibility, navigability, content, and technical functionality.
 These informational devices will be updated if deficiencies are found or if technical aspects are changed.